Celebrating our Living Earth in the Southeast of Ireland

 A lot of people’s awareness of outdoor science comes from books or nature documentaries.
 Bealtaine offers a unique programme suitable for all ages to explore the great outdoors and learn about the science of the world around us!
 The festival is ideal for primary school tours, secondary ecology field trips, transition year modules and general public interest.
 Please find an event that suits your interests and come along!
 All events are free, but booking is required.
 Contact Eleanor Reade at 051 302037 or by e-mailing email@example.com.

 The festival is co-ordinated by CALMAST, the leading centre for the promotion of science, maths, engineering and technology in Ireland.
-CALMAST attracts over 12,000 visitors to the region annually for science related events.
+CALMAST attracts over 12,000 visitors annually to science related events in the region .
 We organise five festivals annually: Maths Week Ireland, The Robert Boyle Summer School, Robert Boyle Science Week, Engineering Week and Bealtaine Festival of Outdoor Science.